Askannz/msi-perkeyrgb/README.md

 Features
 ----------

-Keyboard wide setup from the command line supports `steady` and `breathe` modes.

-Per-key configuration supports most if not all supported custom effects, including colorshift effects and `reactive` keys through a configuration file.
+Keys can be assigned a fixed color ("steady" mode), either through a configuration file for each individual key, or via a command-line argument for the whole keyboard,

-Presets are available for supported models, which emulate vendor-provided SteelSeries configurations.
+A few select presets are also available for supported models, which emulate vendor-provided SteelSeries configurations.

 Compatibility